tne-lab/phase-calculator/README.md

 * ***Important!*** Since the phase estimation algorithm is somewhat processor-intensive, by default all input channels are disabled.
 To enable the channels you would like to estimate the phase (or other component) of, select them in the "PARAM" section of the drawer.
 If "PH+MAG" is selcected as the output, this will also create the additional magnitude outputs for each selected input.

+* In the "freq range" dropdown menu, choose a range of frequencies that includes the band you want to filter to.
+This determines which of the pre-designed Hilbert transformer filters is used internally (since if we tried to use one filter for all frequencies, it would end up with terrible performance everywhere).
+Note that the delta band is just too low to get a reasonably accurate phase estimate, even when downsampling to 500 Hz as this plugin does (before interpolating the output).

 * Use "Low cut" and "High cut" to select the desired frequency passband.
-(Inputs should be unfiltered; the Phase Calculator uses its own bandpass filter.)
+(Inputs should be unfiltered; the Phase Calculator uses its own bandpass filter internally.)
+Changing the frequency range will automatically set a default high and low cut, but they can be changed to filter to any band within the range.

-* The "Buffer length," "Past," and "Future" settings control the size and contents of the "Hilbert buffer" that is passed through the Hilbert transform to get the analytic (complex) signal for each channel.
-The "Past" length is the number of received samples to include on each iteration, including the current "processing buffer" (buffer of new data, whose size can be changed in the Audio Settings).
-The "Future" length is the number of samples of band-limited signal predicted using an autoregressive model to include.
-(See Blackwood, Lo & Widge, 2018 (once published) for more explanation of the algorithm.)
-The defaults are reasonable for a 4-8 Hz passband with a short processing buffer size.
-A longer buffer length generally increases the estimation accuracy at the cost of greater processing time.
-Also, one should optimally center the last (current) processing buffer of "past" data within the Hilbert buffer by setting "Future" to half of "Buffer Length" minus half of the processing buffer size.
-This ensures the maximal accuracy of the region of the Hilbert output corresponding to the current buffer.

 * "AR Refresh" and "Order" control the autoregressive model used to predict the "future" portion of the Hilbert buffer.
 AR parameters are estimated using Burg's method.
 The default settings seem to work well, but other settings (particularly lower orders) may also work well.